 Civic Influencers Description & Application (On-Campus)

-Campus Elect is a nonpartisan, nonprofit that activates young people’s civic power through organizing, learning, and advocacy.
-We use real-time data to draw attention to civic power outages on campuses and in communities, and train young people to promote an inclusive democracy and fight for youth voting rights and policies.
-We help youth design data-driven civic action projects that remove barriers to voting and push decision-makers to give young people a seat at the table.
+Civic Influencers is a nonpartisan, nonprofit that activates young people’s civic power through organizing, learning, and advocacy.
+We use real-time data to draw attention to democracy power outages on campuses and in communities, and train young people to fight for youth voting rights and the policies they care about.
+We design youth-centered, data-driven civic action projects that remove barriers to voting and push decision makers to give young people a seat at the table.

-Are you ready to join the Civic Influencers Team?
+Are you ready to join the Civic Influencer Team?

-We are thrilled that our Civic Influencers can serve multiple funded consecutive terms, that could only five (5) or more terms.
-The immediate upcoming terms are as follows:
+We are thrilled that our Civic Influencers can serve multiple funded consecutive terms, that could include any or all of the planned terms.
+The upcoming terms are as follows:

 - January 4, 2023 to May 26, 2023.

-Grant-Stipends: $500 leadership grant-stipend per term.
-Civic Influencers will have the opportunity to earn an $250 additional grant for completion of Civic Influencers Data and Social Media Certificate training.
+Stipends: $500 leadership stipend per term.
+Civic Influencers will have the opportunity to earn an additional $250 stipend for completion of a Gold-level Tableau Data Badge training.

-Additional Program Takeaways: Opportunity for growth & additional grant-stipends • National and Local networks • Coaching and mentoring from renowned experts • Social media & digital engagement training • Organizing and campaign training • Media Opportunities & training • Data analysis and visualization training • Public speaking & publishing opportunities and more.
+Additional Program takeaways: Opportunity for growth and additional stipends • National and local networks • Coaching and mentoring from renowned experts • Social media & digital engagement training • Organizing and campaign training • Media opportunities and training • Data analysis and visualization training • Public speaking and publishing opportunities and more.

-Key Deliverables to Meet the Requirements of the Grant-Stipend:
+Key deliverables to meet the requirements of the stipend:

-- A minimum of four (4) democratic and voting engagement activities on campus and in the surrounding community throughout each term.
+- A minimum of three (3) democratic and voting engagement activities on campus and/or in the surrounding community throughout each term.
 These activities must take place before the last two weeks at the end of each term.

 You may also be eligible for academic credit.
 You can discuss this with your Statewide Organizer(s).